tmzh/tmzh.github.io/_posts/2019-03-02-using-object-detection-with-python-and-opencv-to-keep-kids-away-from-tv.md

 ```

 ## Results
 Overall, I would say that the whole exercise was quite effective.
-The kids have learnt stay away from TV... most of the times.
+The kids have learnt stay away from TV- well, most of the times.
 Sometimes they do succumb to the temptation and get closer.
 And when the playback stops, they move away from the TV and wait for the playback to automatically resume.
 It seems they have figured out their environment on their own.

-But the kids cognition process is not without its faults though, there were some unexpected results.
+But the kids cognition process is not without its faults, there were some unexpected results.
 For instance, my son developed a superstition that everytime the playback stops he needs to run all the way to kitchen for it to resume (exactly the time taken for the resume timer to cooldown) and so far he hasn't observed any counter-examples to break the correlation between trip to kitchen and resumption of youtube videos.
 But I expect that over the next few days he will refine his model of environment.
-My daughter has developed no such belief, she climbs back in to the couch and waits for the playback to resume.
+My daughter has developed no such belief, she climbs back in to the couch and patiently waits for the playback to resume.

-Now, I think I have solved my initial problem satisfactorily using technology, further strengthening my conviction that technology can be a solution when used properly.
-Now all I need to do is find some technical solutions to get rid of those earworm rhymes that I keep humming awkwardly in public.
+Now, I think I have solved my initial problem satisfactorily using technology, further strengthening my conviction that when used properly, technology can be a solution and not a problem.
+Now all I need to do is find some technical solutions to get rid of those earworm rhymes that I keep awkwardly humming in public.